-MAYS is an umbrella group of PhD and early career researchers under EASA (European Association of Social Anthropologists) and is part of the larger EASA Medical Anthropology Europe Network (MAE).
+MAYS is an umbrella group of PhD and early career researchers under the European Association of Social Anthropologists (EASA) and is part of the larger EASA Medical Anthropology Europe Network (MAE).

 Founded in 2009, MAYS works to support a growing diverse network of more than 450 creative, professional and supportive young scholars mainly from European universities and research institutions who share a common interest in medical anthropology.